 Beyond her literary books, Apple designs tools for intentional living.
 In 2023, she published the All-in-One Dotted Journal Notebook, a self-help productivity system inspired by the Bullet Journaling technique and her own method for balancing a demanding life with purpose and peace.

 She also co-edits the Voices Heard Anthology Series alongside Onondaga County Poet Laureate Georgia A. Popoff, curating work by emerging and underrepresented writers affiliated with The Writer’s Voice literary center.
-Volume 1, 28 Voices, was released in 2024, with the next installment coming in 2025.
+Volume 1, 28 Voices, was released in 2024, and 37 More Voices is coming in 2025.

 Though she has spent decades shaping students in STEM classrooms, Apple’s passion now lies in shaping understanding across cultures one story at a time.